vladavoX/env-runtime-guard/README.md

-# EnvGuard
+# EnvRuntimeGuard

-EnvGuard is a lightweight runtime environment variable validator for Node.js and frontend applications.
+EnvRuntimeGuard is a lightweight runtime environment variable validator for Node.js and frontend applications.
 It ensures that required environment variables are set, validates types, enforces allowed values, and masks sensitive data in logs.

 ## 🚀 Features